ChristopherTJaramillo/attackIQ/README.md

 Repository to hold code specific to AttackIQ code sample

 ## What is it?
-I've put together a server using grpc/protobuf that accepts a request and translates that request to spanish.
+I've put together a server using grpc/protobuf that accepts a string of english as a request and translates that request to spanish.

 ## Dependencies
 cmake